nickbock/com.homewizard/README.md

 This app let's you connect your HomeWizard to Homey.
 You can add your HomeWizard in the device section.
 Upon first deployment you need add the Homewizard unit first, then you can add the related/connected components from Homewizard to your Homey.

+NOTE: As of verion 1.0.0 you must (re)pair your homewizard and other subcomponents (Energylink, Heatlink etc.) as they will fail due to the big code change from SDKv1 to SDKv2.

+v1.0.3:
+* User request: Water meter has now 3 decimals

 v1.0.2:
 * Bug fix: remove S1 & S2 power tracking from UI if there is already solar and water meters active